The first month of school. You know what that means: everybody’s excitedly planning for next summer.

 We also heard from numerous speakers, including BofA executives and past Student Leaders.
 The 2024 group got to hear from celebrity actor Chris Evans, so everyone felt a bit jipped that we didn’t receive the same treatment.
 But whatever I don’t even care!!

 Despite the lack of Chris Evans, this was actually one of the best weeks of my life.
-I met so many inspiring students who care deeply about the world and people around them, and most of whom are already taking strides towards changing the world.
+I met so many inspiring students who care deeply about the community and people around them, and most of whom are already taking strides towards changing the world.

 My favorite part of the week was our Congressional simulation, where each workshop was assigned a bill, and after reading a brief summary of the issue and opposing viewpoints, we had to pick a side.
 My workshop was assigned the Tax-on-Tips Bill.

-All this to say, it was an insane(ly amazing) experience that I couldn’t be more grateful to have had.
-So, if you’re free next summer and looking for something to do, here it is.
-I really hope that this story has inspired you to apply, or at least consider applying.
+I hope that this story has inspired you to apply, or at least consider applying.
 If not for the experience, then at least for the $500+ weekly salary.
 Senior year and college ain’t cheap.